Primary sources include works of literature, newspaper archives, images, and films. Reference materials include dictionaries and encyclopedias.

 See also the Newspapers/periodicals tab for newspaper content.

-Access to millions of pages of primary source collections, spanning content from the 15th-21st centuries.
+Access to millions of pages of primary source content from AM.
+Use the search bar to begin exploring, or browse individual primary source collections.

 Focusing predominantly on Atlanta, Chicago, New York, and towns and cities in North Carolina this resource presents multiple aspects of the African American community through pamphlets, newspapers and periodicals, correspondence, official records, reports and in-depth oral histories, revealing the prevalent challenges of racism, discrimination and integration, and a unique African American culture and identity.